Intercity bus service: Taiwan

+Examples include KBus (國光客運), UBus (統聯客運), and HoHsin (和欣客運).

 Turkey

 Turkey has an extensive network of intercity buses.
 Every part of the country is served.
 The buses are popular, comfortable and frequent.
 For example, there are over 150 departures from Istanbul to Ankara each day.
 The level of onboard service is very high, with free drinks and snacks on long-distance routes.
 Notable operators including Pamukkale, Kâmil Koç, Metro, and Ulusoy.
 Tickets can be bought online from all of them or via bilet.com and obilet.com.

+Kâmil Koç Buses Joint Stock Company was founded in 1926 by Turkish businessman Kamil Koç and is currently one of the most important bus companies in Turkey.
+The company, the pioneer of Turkish road transportation, was acquired by FlixBus in 2019.
+Kâmil Koç Buses A.Ş., which is among the 500 largest companies in, provides service with its bus terminals and branches in 60 provinces and 288 districts of Turkey The city where Kamil Koç provides the most intensive service is Istanbul.

 Europe

 In the EU, inter-city bus service is regulated by Regulation (EC) No 1073/2009 of the European Parliament and of the Council of 21 October 2009.